ucsdlib/github-reports/README.md

 5. `bundle install`
 6. Setup `config.yml` as follows:
     1. `cp config.yml.sample config.yml`
     1. Add your GitHub username and password to the `user` and `password` fields, replacing the existing boilerplate defaults
+    1. Create a [personal access token for Gitlab][pac-gitlab], check the `api` Scope checkbox when creating it.
+Add this token to LastPass, or whatever fits your workflow
+    1. Add your Gitlab personal access token to the `personal_access_token` field, replacing the existing boilerplate defaults
 7. Run report(s) below as needed

 ## Reports ##